 Ian Brooke is the Head of Leisure, Parks & Communities at Oxford City Council where he has been in post since 2008.
 Alongside Ian's functional remit he is also the council's lead on the delivery of key agendas; most notably health and wellbeing.

 Ian has 20 years of cross sector leisure experience.
 Prior to Oxford, Ian has worked for Warrington and Stockport Borough Councils, for private leisure operators (most recently Esporta) and he has also worked in the third sector; this practical experience is supported by academic study.

-Ian is also and on the Chief Culture and Leisure Officers Association (CLOA) National Executive where he is the national lead for parks and quality.
+Ian is presently Chairman of the Chief Culture and Leisure Officers Association (CLOA)

 Ian has a key role in supporting the governance of the partnership.